engrarzadon/pv_string_health/README.md

-# Autonomous PV String Health Monitoring via Unsupervised Learning
+# AUTONOMOUS PV FAULT DETECTION AND DIAGNOSIS SYSTEM via Unsupervised Learning

 This project develops a robust, unsupervised diagnostic framework for solar string inverter systems.
 By leveraging a 1.3-million-row dataset (Lazzaretti et al., 2020), the study compares the efficiency of **K-Means** (Partition-based) and **Gaussian Mixture Models** (Distribution-based) in identifying module-level faults without prior labeling.